ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### What do school fees cover?

-#### Lecture Phase
+#### Training Phase

-The published Lecture Phase fee covers registration, lectures, weekday meals & snacks, accommodation, and necessary transportation expenses during the phase.
+The published Training Phase fee covers registration, lectures, weekday meals & snacks, accommodation, and necessary transportation expenses during the phase.

-Personal expenses, weekend food, and airfare to and from Japan are not included in published Lecture Phase fees.
+Personal expenses, weekend food, and airfare to and from Japan are not included in published Training Phase fees.

+**Note:** You will be issued with a transporation IC card (icsca) for use for DTS-related travel.
+This is not to be used for personal travel (e.g. on weekends).
+It is your responsibility to ensure that this card is not lost.
+In the case that the card is lost, there will be a **fee of ¥2,500 to replace it**.

 #### Outreach Phase